tezc/goperf/README.md

 some piece of code from your project and isolate it for performance counters.

 ## Notes
 - CPUs have limited PMU registers.
-So, performance counters can be activated at the
-same time are limited.
-- Some performance counters can be scheduled on specific PMU only.
-So, combination of
-some performance counters may not work or they will be multiplexed.
-- Check out "Measurement Time" section in the report to see if it's multiplexed.
-  (less than %100)
-- Not all counters are supported by Linux or your CPU.
-- If you are surprised that some counters does not work, search scheduling
-  algorithm of performance counters online.
+So, performance counters can be activated at the same time are limited.
+Some performance counters can be scheduled on specific PMU only.
+So, combination of some performance counters may not work or they might be multiplexed.
+Check out "Measurement Time" section in the report to see if it's multiplexed. (less than %100) .
+Also, not all counters are supported by Linux or your CPU.
+If you are surprised that some counters does not work, search scheduling algorithm of performance counters online.
 - This tool will measure all threads of the process, including gc threads.
-- This tool is direct translation from C version : https://github.com/tezc/sc/tree/master/perf
+- This tool is direct translation from C version, just for experimental purposes. : https://github.com/tezc/sc/tree/master/perf

 ## Config
 To allow recording kernel events, you may need to run :